 Welcome to the applicant webinar for the Native American Library Services Enhancement Grant program.
-My name is Anthony Smith, Associate Deputy Director for the Office of Library Services-Discretionary Programs.
+My name is Jennifer Himmelreich and I am the Program Officer for this grant program.

 What will we cover today?

 - General information about IMLS Native American Library Services Enhancement Grants

 - What types of projects are funded?

 - Key questions to address in your proposal

 - Key components of your application package